quantumgardener/qg.blog/content/notes/My Photography Teachers.md

 ---
-tags:
+tags: []
-  - photography
 date: 2023-09-29
 landscapes:
   - "[[hobby-together]]"
 growth: "[[Budding]]"
 publishDate: 2023-11-28
 ---
-There is a growing list of people I'm following on YouTube who are my go-to for learning about photography.
+There is a growing list of people I'm following on YouTube who are my go-to for learning about [[Photography]].
 They are all people I can imagine spending the day with.

 | Photographer | What I'm Learning |
 | :--- | :--- |